China Railway CR400AF: CR400AF–Z

 8-car variant with redesigned and upgraded interior and exterior.
 It is manufactured by CRRC Qingdao Sifang.
 It is now being used on most of the high speed railway in China.
 They have a capacity of 578 passengers.
+This model superseded the CR400AF.
+117 sets have been manufactured, excluding the set converted from CR400AF–C.

+CR400AF–AZ

+16-car variant with upgraded train system.
+Manufactured by CRRC Qingdao Sifang.
+This model superseded the CR400AF–A. 5 sets have been manufactured.

 CR400AF–BZ

 17-car variant with redesigned and upgraded interior and exterior.
 It is manufactured by CRRC Qingdao Sifang.
+This model superseded the CR400AF–B. 2 sets have been manufactured.